-With Thor: The Dark World all of the principal cast are back.
-The new director is Alan Taylor, who has handled a great many popular tv series over the last decade and has made two films, The Emperors New Clothes (2001) with Ian Holm as a Napoleon impostor, and Kill the Poor (2003) that hardly anybody saw.
+With Thor: The Dark World, all of the principal cast are back.
+The new director is Alan Taylor, who has handled a great many popular tv series over the last decade and has made two films, The Emperors New Clothes (2001) with Ian Holm as a Napoleon impostor, and Kill the Poor (2003), which hardly anybody saw.
 Taylors handling of genre material and/or big-budget effects spectacle is minimal prior to this what almost certainly had him selected here was his work on a number of episodes of Game of Thrones (2011 ), although he did subsequently go on to make Terminator Genisys (2015).
-The script comes from Christopher Yost, a story editor/writer on the various X-Men, Iron Man, Fantastic Four and The Avengers animated series of the 00s; the writing team of Christopher Markus & Stephen McFeeley who wrote the Chronicles of Narnia sequels, the Captain America films and Pain and Gain (2013); the late Don Payne, a producer on The Simpsons (1989 ) and who wrote My Super Ex-Girlfriend (2006), Fantastic Four: Rise of the Silver Surfer (2007) and Thor; and Robert Rodat, who wrote Saving Private Ryan (1998) and The Patriot (2000).
+The script comes from Christopher Yost, a story editor/writer on the various X-Men, Iron Man, Fantastic Four and The Avengers animated series of the 00s; the writing team of Christopher Markus & Stephen McFeeley who wrote the Chronicles of Narnia sequels, the Captain America films and Pain and Gain (2013), plus created Agent Carter; the late Don Payne, a producer on The Simpsons (1989 ) and who wrote My Super Ex-Girlfriend (2006), Fantastic Four: Rise of the Silver Surfer (2007) and Thor; and Robert Rodat, who wrote Saving Private Ryan (1998) and The Patriot (2000).

 Some of the other returnees are more mixed.
 Tom Hiddleston is clearly having a ball as Loki, although by now the characters over-the-top villainy is starting to slide into camp.
 Stellan Skarsgård gives a whacked-out playing where he seems to be trying to channel John Noble in tvs Fringe (2008-13).
 The worst performance in the film is that of Natalie Portman.
-Portman was purportedly not happy with the replacement of Patty Jenkins, the director of Monster (2003), who was originally signed on here, and tried to exit the film after Jenkins was replaced but found she could not get out of her contract.
+Portman was purportedly not happy with the replacement of Patty Jenkins, the director of Monster (2003) and who later jumped ship to DC superheroes with the triumphal Wonder Woman (2017), who was originally signed on here, and tried to exit the film after Jenkins was replaced but found she could not get out of her contract (she was written out in the subsequent film).
 Portman gives a dull and indifferent performance as though she was gritting her teeth through every moment of being there.
 In fact, between the two Thor films, she makes surely one of the most boring girlfriends in superherodom you sit wondering what it is about her that inspires Thor to want to give up an entire multi-dimensional kingdom to be with her.
 Kat Dennings, cast in a largely throwaway role as Portmans sidekick, ran rings around her in the first film and effortlessly does the same again here such that you wonder why they didnt cast her as Jane rather than the detached Portman.

-Thor: The Dark World seems to be positioning itself for Phase 2 of the massive continuity alignment that various Marvel films are gearing up for once again.
+Thor: The Dark World is positioning itself for Phase 2 of the massive continuity alignment that various Marvel films are gearing up towards.
 [PLOT SPOILERS] We get various Easter Eggs thrown away, including a brief appearance from Chris Evanss Captain America as one of the illusions that Loki adopts.
 There are two post-credits scenes, one with Jaime Alexander and Ray Stevenson going to visit The Collector (an uncredited Benicio Del Toro) with The Aether that ties up in terms of continuity to Guardians of the Galaxy (2014).
 There was also a sequel of sorts to the film in the Marvel Agents of S.H.I.E.L.D. episode The Well (2013), which showed the S.H.I.E.L.D. cleaning up in the aftermath.